schulle4u/yellow-helloworld/README.md

 To uninstall delete the [extension files](update.ini).

 **TODO:** *Change the second link to your own repository.
-Feel free to add instructions for command line users if your plugin has been released as website feature in the [Yellow plugins repository](https://github.com/datenstrom/yellow-plugins).*
+Feel free to add instructions for command line users if your extension has been released as website feature in the [Yellow extensions repository](https://github.com/datenstrom/yellow-extensions).*

 ## How to embed XYZ